milosz/ssh-clippie/README.md

 ascii text file matching file type ".*ASCII text.*" should have permissions set to 600.
 ```

-Perform check using quiet mode using exit code to determine success or failure.
+Perform check in quiet mode using exit code to determine success or failure.

 ```
 $ ssh-clippie --quiet